q335r49/microviche/README.md

 #####Positioning

 Suppose you have just named a map block after a heading in the text, but the actual heading is halfway down the block.
 Furthermore, this heading occurs in the middle of a train of thought that began earlier, so you would like to show the previous split as well.
-By default, jumping to the target grid will put the cursor at the top left corner and the split as the leftmost split, but commands following the second `#` can change this.
+By default, jumping to the target grid will put the cursor at the top left corner and the split at the leftmost position, but commands following the second `#` can change this.
 (To reposition the view but skip highlighting use `##`.)
 For example, in this case, we might want to use `* Heading##s25j` to shift the view left one split and move the cursor down 25 lines.
 The complete list of commands is:

 Syntax | Action
 --- | ---